neonmik/Wave-Machine-Firmware/README.md

         + Finally added Multicore support (hadware functions on one side, synth/dac on another)

     + USB MIDI/MIDI:
+        + Bugfix: MIDI messages were being repeatedly called, turned out to be and issue with the way that the USB-MIDI queue was being checked for messages.
+Only found if during testing for Sustain Pedal Feature.
         + Bugfix: MIDI in note calls would fire if keybaord hadnt been pressed. changed the way they're called.
         + MIDI Clock can handle both Clock stopping and Clock drop out (Not ideal, but should be ok for most uses)
         + MIDI Clock can recieve any tempo in the range of 20-999 BPM